Long time no see! I want to pop in here and share some things I have been reading/watching along with my election thoughts.

 I wanted to see the context in which the term generous accountability was used, so I watched this presentation by McKensie Mack (they/them/theirs).

 - McKensie also discusses how White Supremacy Culture and how libraries continue to perpetuate the characteristics.
-She also touched on how White Supremacy Culture makes accountability feel punitive, bad and scary due to the focus on defensiveness, perfectionism, etc.
+They also touched on how White Supremacy Culture makes accountability feel punitive, bad and scary due to the focus on defensiveness, perfectionism, etc.

 - McKensie reminds us that accountability should not be seen as punishment!
 This made me think about previous conversations I’ve had with people about cultural humility (or just humility) and being able to accept being wrong, learning from mistakes, and moving forward.
 Can you even imagine accountability that does not feel like punishment?
 This is something I will have to work hard to unlearn.